rsp

 1. Prerequisites

-• Java 25+ -- built with virtual threads, sealed interfaces and pattern matching
+• Java 25+ (virtual threads, sealed interfaces, pattern matching)

 • Maven 3.9+